Before you retire: A checklist

 4. Choose a payment option.

-After reviewing your pension analysis, select a payment option and apply in writing to the AFTRA Retirement Plan office at least two months before you want to retire.
+After reviewing your pension projection, select a payment option and apply in writing to the AFTRA Retirement Plan office at least two months before you want to retire.
 If you are married, make this decision with your spouse.
 The automatic payment option for married participants is the Qualified Joint & Survivor Annuity, and federal law requires written approval from your spouse to elect another payment option.

 5. Select a beneficiary.